 This applies to all the region sliders.

-The way the Point Curve works is you have to click and hold on the diagonal line on the graph [so that’s the inside of the square]
+The way this Curve works is you have to hit the button and hold on the diagonal line on the graph [so that’s the inside of the square]

-But first! you must click on the little icon that closes, you will see the little icon to push in the image below, it looks like a little micrograph and when you hover over it, it will say, ‘Click to stop editing Point Curve’
+But first! you must hit the small icon that closes, you will see the icon to push in the image below, it looks like a little micrograph and when you hover over it, it will show, ‘Click to stop editing Point Curve’

-So if I wanted to make my shadows darker I would hover my mouse over the area that I wanted to effect, then I’d click on the diagonal line as shown.
+So if I wanted to make my shadows darker I would hover my mouse over the area that I wanted to affect, then I’d click on the diagonal line as shown.

 Then as we talked about before, up is lighter and dragging down adds darkness.

-Note as well that you can also click on your point and move it side to side as well, you get a full range out of these points.
+Note as well that you can also hit the button on your point and move it side to side as well, you get a full range out of these points.

-And of course, if you end up with a total disaster which can happen from time to time just click on flatten curve and that will reset your curve back to the start again.
+And of course, if you end up with a total disaster that can happen from time to time just click on flatten the tone curve and that will reset your tone curve back to the start again.

-Take a look just to the left of the little Icon we clicked earlier on the Tone Curve Tool and you will see the words ‘Point Curve’ and most likely depending on what you’ve been doing you will see the word ‘Linear’ on that, click on that and you will see there are a couple more options available to your there for your Contrast.
+Have a look just to the left of the little Icon we clicked earlier on the Tone Curve Tool and you will locate the words ‘Point Curve’ and most likely depending on what you’ve been doing you will locate the word ‘Linear’ on that, click on that and you will see there are a couple more options available to your there for your Contrast.

 Click the each there now just to see how they affect your Image.

-Then to reset that just click back on to ‘Linear’
+Then to reset that just go back on to ‘Linear’

-Next, if you choose your own, as in you make your own points etc. you have the chance to save it if you like it and it works for a certain type of image.
+Further, if you choose your own, as in you make your own points etc. you have the chance to save it if you like it and it works for a certain type of image or photo.

-So say you have a whole batch of images but you will be doing them over different dates, so you will get some now, some later when they’re done and some may be at the end of the month, but you figured out a great edit that you really like and that works for a broad range of your images if not them all, then in that Presets box we just looked at you will now see the word ‘Custom’ click on your box again and at the bottom there is an option to ‘Save’
+Consider that you have a whole batch of images but you will be doing them over different dates, so you will get some now, some later when they’re done and some may be at the end of the month, but you figured out a great edit that you really like and that works for a broad range of your images if not them all, then in that Presets box we just looked at you will now locate the word ‘Custom’ hit on box again and at the bottom, there is a choice to ‘Save’